Slip (album): Composition

-Slip presents lyrics that address a range of personal and social concerns, with Ashare writing that "Schreifels digs deeper than your average ranter".
-Schreifels described Slip as "a really intense, from-the-heart record", contrasting it with the "more fun and optimistic" tone of Gorilla Biscuits.
+According to Givens, the songs on Slip address crises of youth and feature lyrics he described as "somewhat disjointed".
+Pearn described the lyrics as open to interpretation, while Ashare wrote that Schreifels "digs deeper than your average ranter".
+Schreifels described the album as "a really intense, from-the-heart record", contrasting it with the "more fun and optimistic" tone of Gorilla Biscuits.
 He characterized the album as "way more introverted and cathartic as a form of personal expression", adding that its "earnestness" came from the genuine "emotion, commitment and desperation" that went into it.
 Schreifels also viewed the record as reflective of the feelings of his generation, explaining that "Slip was reflective of how a lot of people my age felt at the time — and probably how people that age always feel".
 While Gorilla Biscuits represented what he honestly felt as a younger musician, Slip marked a shift as he got older and his outlook changed.